 - The RE Store accepts building materials, solid wood furniture, and some other items.
-They are currently offering donation by appointment as well as free curbside donation pickup from homes.

 Recycling and Disposal Services